 Section 5191.
 Income and Rent Restrictions.

 All Qualified Residential Rental Projects must meet the following minimum income and rent restrictions, which will be included in the Committee Resolution.

-- (a) Minimum Income Restrictions.
+(a) Minimum Income Restrictions.
 A minimum of ten percent (10%) of the units in a Qualified Residential Rental Project must have Gross Rents that are restricted to households with incomes no greater than fifty percent (50%) of the AMI.
 The rent restricted units that meet this requirement, with the exception of Mixed Income Pool Projects, acquisition rehabilitation projects already subject to a Residential Rental Regulatory Agreement or a federal, state, or local operating or rental assistance agreement, and units located on the upper level floors of high-rise developments, shall be generally distributed in terms of location and number of bedrooms throughout the Project.
-All projects shall offer a range of sizes and number of bedrooms comparable to those units that are available to other tenants. - (b) Minimum Rent Restrictions.
-Except for projects subject to an existing Residential Rental Regulatory Agreement that propose tenant paid rents and income targeting not exceeding one hundred-five percent (105%) of the current rents and targeting and operate with a vacancy rate of no more than five percent (5%), for single room occupancy and special needs housing a vacancy rate of no more than ten percent (10%) as demonstrated by a market study completed pursuant to 26 U.S.C.
-Section 42(m)(1)(A)(iii); the proposed tenant paid rents for each Restricted Rental Unit type (defined by bedroom count) in the proposed development shall be at least ten percent (10%) below the weighted average rent for comparable market rate units and each Restricted Rental Unit's value ratio (dollars per square foot) shall be at or below the weighted average unit value ratio for comparable market rate units as demonstrated in a Rent Comparability Matrix meeting the requirements of article 4 of this chapter.
+All projects shall offer a range of sizes and number of bedrooms comparable to those units that are available to other tenants.

+(b) [...]

 (c) Utility Allowance Evidence.
-All Projects shall be subject t to the ι use of Gross Rent as defined by Sect tion 51 70 and sha all provide evidence in one of t he follow ing for ms:
+All Projects shall be subject to the use of Gross Rent as defined by Section 5170 and shall provide evidence in one of the following forms: